Del45544/FEHub-Code-test-/README.md

 EzCMD.Intro.Position = UDim2.new(0.029787235, 0, 0.0349491052, 0)
 EzCMD.Intro.Size = UDim2.new(0, 431, 0, 63)
 EzCMD.Intro.Font = Enum.Font.SourceSans
 EzCMD.Intro.Text = "Thank you for using Fe hub.
 Fe hub is currently in Beta and a lot of work is still needed.
 For a list of commands please do \"cmd show\".
-To hide commands do \"cmd hide\"."
+To hide commands do \"cmd hide\ [test code]."."
 EzCMD.Intro.TextColor3 = Color3.fromRGB(255, 255, 255)
 EzCMD.Intro.TextSize = 14.000
 EzCMD.Intro.TextWrapped = true